wp-plugins/wp-conditional-captcha/readme.txt

 Adds more flexibility to CAPTCHA pass/fail handling, and fixes a bug in the plugin's upgrade routine.

 == Changelog ==

+= 3.2.2 =
+* Minor changes to the behaviour of the plugin, as a result of changes in the latest version of Akismet.

 = 3.2.1 =
 * Bugfix: settings page Javascript caused errors when using jQuery < 1.6